 - Being user-friendly: Strapi is a piece of software whose current main users are developers.
 We should always try to put ourselves in the shoes of developers as a community without forgetting content managers which are ultimately the end-users.

 - Being open-source: We all learned and used open-source software once in our life for free.
-Strapi is and will always be an open-source project, as we are building in the open to earn trust from our users, and to give back to the community.
+Strapi is and will always be an open-source project, as we are building in the open to earn the trust of our users, and to give back to the community.
 This has been our philosophy since the early days of Strapi.

-- Being remote-first: We are building a team of Strapier that we want to be as global as the community of users.
+- Being remote-first: We are building a team of Strapiers that we want to be as global as the community of users.
 To do so, we are hiring and working globally and use preferably asynchronous communication.

 Updating our values

 Our values are constantly evolving with the growth of our team.
 What is true at one stage might not be true with our evolution.
 Everyone is welcome to make a suggestion to improve them.

-Because of a lack of time, we couldn't conduct interviews with every Strapier, but feel free to comment or reach out to @Pierre Burgy, @Fanny Le Gallou or @Yves Do if you'd rather have a 1:1 to discuss values instead of commenting.
+Because of a lack of time, we couldn't conduct interviews with every Strapier, but feel free to comment or reach out to @Pierre Burgy or @Fanny Le Gallou if you'd rather have a 1:1 to discuss values instead of commenting.

 Genuine Humility 👂

 We often say that the only thing we know is that we know nothing and that the more we learn, the less we know.

 Humility is very genuinely practiced at Strapi as from the beginning it has always been very important for the whole team.
 As teammates, we value humble Strapiers who see and accept their own strengths and limitations without defensiveness or judgment.
 But being humble doesn't mean that you can't feel pride in your work!